BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 {% include tip/recommendation.html %}

-Labels in silent payments are critical if receivers such as businesses need to match payments with customers.
+Labels in silent payments are critical if receivers, such as businesses, need to match payments with customers.

 {% include tip/close.html %}

-Here's how businesses such as exchanges, merchants and vendors can use labels:
+Here's how businesses, such as exchanges, merchants and vendors can use labels:
-- Invoices: merchant software like [BTCPay](https://btcpayserver.org/) must use labels to match incoming payments with invoices and/or provide static addresses to repeat customers.
+- **Invoices:** merchant software like [BTCPay](https://btcpayserver.org/) must use labels to match incoming payments with invoices and/or provide unique static addresses to repeat customers.
 - Bitcoin exchange deposits: Customers looking to sell/deposit bitcoin at exchanges encounter friction when their deposit addresses change constantly.
 Labelled static addresses for users fix this without address reuse while retaining the ability to match deposits to customers.